 Sure, we love talking with Alexa (though, we’d prefer talking with Cardi B or Anthony Hopkins).
 But many connected devices serve a greater purpose than pure entertainment.
 Our smart thermostats can help us save on energy bills.
 Our smart security cameras help keep our families safe.
 And our smart slow cookers let us “cook” dinner while we’re at the office.
 (This Is Us will not deter us—we love our crock pots!)
 And in terms of healthcare, real-time data can be provided to your doctor with the help of home health monitoring devices.
 On the enterprise front, companies are going all in.
 Ericsson Maritime ICT is using sensors on “its ships to monitor vessel location, speed and the temperature for heat sensitive cargo, all in real-time.
 The data can then be shared with companies that are shipping goods, from production and warehouse distribution to final delivery.”

 Whether you wake up each morning to a sprinkling of new messages or a jam-packed inbox, you probably take email for granted.
 Just imagine where we’d be without spam filters.
 Now, you only have to see the messages you want to see and not all the other junk mail.
 Spam filters also limit the phishing emails that actually make it through to your inbox.
 They don’t catch everything, but they help keep your computer and your data more secure.

 13. We love making money

 IT salaries are nearly double the average compensation in the United States.
-According to the 2017 Global Knowledge IT Skills and Salary Report, IT salaries in the U.S. and Canada are up 5.7% from 2016.
-Overall, the average IT salary is $88,640 and can top out well over $100,000 for cloud computing and cybersecurity professionals.
-Over two-thirds of IT professionals also received a raise in the past year.
+According to the 2018 Global Knowledge IT Skills and Salary Report, the average IT salary in the United States is $87,333 and can top out over $100,000 for cloud computing and cybersecurity professionals.
+Over 70% of U.S. IT professionals also received a raise in the past year.
 It’s certainly a thriving industry.

 14. We love that there’s always something new to learn